Jonestown Massacre: Cultic CIA Mind Control Experiment? The Views of John Judge and Congressman Leo Ryan Aide Joseph Holsinger

 Contents

 This page is a subsection of ISGP's article Cult of National Security Trolls: Art Bell and Coast to Coast AM.
 As that article details, shows like Coast to Coast AM promote virtually nothing but very organized and systematic disinformation.
+Basically all guests appear to be part of a very organized intelligence network.

 Coast to Coast AM: August 20, 2000.

-Layton and Blakey family ties: Rothschilds, Solvay, UCLA, Jim Jones
+Layton and Blakey family ties: Rothschilds, Solvay, UCLA, Jim Jones - CIA?

 Deborah Layton, the most prominent of the few survivors of Jonestown, wrote the 1998 book Seductive Poison: A Jonestown Survivor's Story of Life and Death in the Peoples Temple.
-Bizarrely, her family was intimately ties to the cult's founder and operations:
+Bizarrely, her family was intimately tied to the cult's founder and operations:

 - December 4, 1978, New York Times, 'Family Tragedy: Hitler's Germany to Jones's Cult': "The daughter of Hugo and Anita Philips, Lisa Philips Layton was born in Germany in 1915 into a family that had engaged in banking for at least 200 years.
 Her childhood playmates included cousins and friends from some of the best‐known families of Germany's Jewish aristocracy, such as the Berensons and Rothschilds.
 An uncle, Dr. James Franck, won the Nobel Prize for physics in 1935. ...